-Create amazing flaky pastry and add a great filling
+Create an amazing sausage roll with flaky pastry and a great filling

 Tasty, flaky pastry is a must in an excellent sausage roll.
 A close second, is really good sausage meat.
 The third, is the right ratio of pastry and filling.
 Not too dry and certainly not flabby!